underground-software/ILKD_course_materials/setup.md

 #### What to submit:

-* Patch 1 adds `username/setup/setup.txt` which contains a brief introduction about yourself and the output of `uname -a`
+* Patch 1 adds `$USERNAME/setup/setup.txt` which contains a brief introduction about yourself

-* Patch 2 adds the output of your qemu vm, which should contain your new version string.
-FIXME: settle on what proof will look like
+* Patch 2 adds `$USERNAMAE/setup/qemu.txt` which contains the output of your qemu vm booting your new kernel

+    * The first line of this file contains your new version string described below

+    * The last line of this file is "QEMU: Terminated"

 * Don't forget a cover letter